 Our solution: A daily Boutique summary

 As a solution, we decided that it wasn’t necessary for every company to be mapped.
 For example, a company that comes on to our homepage one time for 3 seconds, leaves, and doesn’t return doesn’t need to be mapped.
-That is not a journey indicating they are having a having a conversation with us and therefore would require no action by the Boutique.
+That is not a journey indicating they are having a conversation with us and therefore would require no action by the Boutique.

 Additionally, we will download a daily summary file from the Signal Hub platform to get a high-level overview of company activity.
 The report will pull activity for the prior year, providing us with the following information: company name, last visit, time on page, and number of page views.
 This summary will still be massive, with thousands of rows—but will not include each individual buyer's journey.
 Furthermore, by sorting the document, we can pull the most active recent visitors towards the top of the file.
 We will manually condense the names of all of the companies we would like to investigate further into a separate file.
 As soon as we have identified the current website visitors engaging in a deep digital conversation, we can then upload this list back into Signal Hub, and we will receive a report of each company's journey map in under an hour.